sysco-middleware/sysco-middleware.github.io/_posts/2020-12-12_publishing_a_kotlin_library_to_bintray_with_kotlin-gradle-dsl.md

 ```

 A few things to keep in mind:
+* There are four mandatory parameters that you need to set:
+    * `repo` - existing repository in bintray to add the artifacts to
+    * `name` - package name
+    * `licenses` - your package licenses (mandatory if the package doesn't exist yet and must be created, and if the package is an OSS package; optional otherwise)
+    * `vcsUrl` - your VCS URL (mandatory if the package doesn't exist yet and must be created, and if the package is an OSS package; optional otherwise)
-* the repo should match with whatever repository name you specified when creating a new repo on Bintray.
+* the `repo` should match with whatever repository name you specified when creating a new repo on Bintray.
 I simply named it `maven`, but it can be named any way you want.
 * the user and key creation were covered in the **Prerequisites** section of this post.
 You will need to pass them when uploading the artifacts, i.e. from the command line or from the CI tool.

 The rest is pretty much self explanatory, but I've added a few comments in the code just in case.